workfloworchestrator/orchestrator-core/docs/workshops/beginner/modify-user.md

 owning this product block instance.

-The `choice_list` input both returns a list as result and expects a list of keys that it uses to display the currently selected item(s).
+The `choice_list` input both returns a list as result and expects a list of values that it uses to display the currently selected item(s).
 The following will display a dropdown showing the currently selected user group:

 ```python
 user_group_id: user_group_selector() = [str(subscription.user.group.owner_subscription_id)]
 ```

-Use the skeleton below to create the file `workflows/user/modify_user.py`, and note that the `user_group_selector` from the create workflow is being
+Use the skeleton below to create the file `workflows/user/modify_user.py`, and note that the `user_group_selector` from the create workflow is being reused:
-reused:

 ```python
 from typing import List